ScJa/ercfund/README.md

 ![Fund architecture](./imgs/ercfund.png)

 ## What is ERCFund?
-ERCFund makes it possible to invest into an actively managed portfolio of ERC20-Tokens and Ether by introducing a on-demand minted and burned token as the medium for shares in the fund.
+ERCFund makes it possible to invest into an actively managed portfolio of ERC20-Tokens and Ether by introducing a **on-demand minted and burned token as the medium for shares** in the fund.
-Compared to some other closed-end funds (e.g., TaaS.fund, The Token Fund) you can buy shares/tokens at any time by simply sending Ether to the fund.
+Compared to some other closed-end funds (e.g., TaaS.fund, The Token Fund) you can **buy shares/tokens at any time** by simply sending Ether to the fund.
 These shares/tokens can also be sold at any time by calling the withdraw function of the fund which sends the corresponding value of Ether back to a specified wallet.

-Fund managers can freely trade with these tokens and hopefully make profits.
+**Fund managers can freely trade** with these tokens and make profits.
 Based on the assets under management the price for one token should be continously updated.
+ERCFund comes with a  multi-signature implementation for a fund operator contract.
+This implementation is especially designed for the purpose of managing a fund.
+It offers **cold-wallet support** and a defined set of trusted wallets for different trust levels.
+Additionally the multi-signature operator has a **significantly lower gas cost than traditional multi-signature wallets by moving signing transaction off-chain** (e.g., Gnosis Multi-signature wallet).

 ### Vision
 Currently investing in a range of different cryptocurrencies requires a lot of technical knowledge.
 This has spawned the need for easy way to invest while reducing entry barriers.
 Multiple well-known and successful initiatives are on the market like Crypto20, ICONOMI, Melon, Grayscale, etc.